ngebodh/resources/README.md

 # List of Resources
-A collaborative list of resources for Computational Neuroscience
+A collaborative list of resources for Computational Neuroscience.